 Most babies move into a head-down position in the uterus before labor.
 The baby is in a breech position when its buttocks or feet are in place to come out first.
-There are 3 types:
+There are three types:

 - Frank breech—the baby’s buttocks are down and the legs extend straight up in front of the body with the feet up near the head